ograycode/ServiceZen/README.md

 Written using Django 1.5 and Python 2.7, it is very easy to extend.
 In fact there are only three models that make up the core functionality of the application.

-By default, the application uses SQLite, but the database can be switched out by changing a configuration file.
+By default, the application uses SQLite, but the database can be switched out by changing servicezen/settings.py

 ## TODO

 Increase test coverage and documentation

+## License

+This project is licensed under the MIT license, a copy of which can be found in the LICENSE file.